leo3tian/audio-pipeline/src/downloading/podcastindex/README.md

 ### How to reset the pipeline

-If you need to re‑run everything (download from scratch), reset these five components:
+If you need to re‑run everything (download from scratch), reset these components:

 1) Reset Postgres (The PodcastIndex database): this marks all feeds unprocessed.
 See next section for instructions.
 2) Purge your Cloudflare queue (via the dashboard).
-3) Purge your AWS SQS queues (`FeedsToProcessQueue`, `PodcastIndexQueue`).
-4) Recreate DynamoDB table: delete and recreate `PodcastIndexJobs` with primary key `episode_url`.
+3) Recreate DynamoDB table: delete and recreate `PodcastIndexJobs` with primary key `episode_url`.
-5) Clear storage: delete R2 objects (or bucket) or S3 prefix used for downloads.
+4) Clear storage: delete R2 objects (or bucket).

-Once reset, run `feeder.py` then `worker.py` to repopulate and process from scratch.
+Once reset, run `worker.py` to repopulate and process from scratch.

 ### How to reset Postgres (The PodcastIndex database)